ansible/ansible-documentation/docs/docsite/rst/dev_guide/testing_integration.rst

 Once the groups have been created, you'll need to create a user and make the user a member of these groups.
 The policies are designed to minimize the rights of that user.
 Please note that while this policy does limit the user to one region, this does not fully restrict the user (primarily due to the limitations of the Amazon ARN notation).
-The user will still have wide privileges for viewing account definitions, and will also able to manage some resources that are not related to testing (for example, AWS lambdas with different names).
+The user will still have wide privileges for viewing account definitions, and will also be able to manage some resources that are not related to testing (for example, AWS lambdas with different names).
 Tests should not be run in a primary production account in any case.